 And it’s not just new housing the Clinic is hosting on its campus.
 They’re helping employees rent, buy and repair housing in University Circle and nearby in Buckeye-Shaker, Central-Midtown, Fairfax, Glenville, Hough, Little Italy, St. Clair-Superior and southwestern East Cleveland by partnering with Greater Circle Living.
 Launched in 2005 by the Cleveland Foundation, the employer-assisted housing program is administered by the Fairfax Renaissance Development Corp. and marketed by University Circle Inc. Up to $30,000 in down payment assistance, up to $8,000 in matching funds for exterior home repairs and up to $1,400 for one-time rental assistance is available.

-But it is clear that Cleveland Clinic is increasingly seeking to develop more housing around its 173-acre Main Campus that has nearly 50,000 employees while constructing fewer parking garages.
+But it is clear that Cleveland Clinic is increasingly seeking to develop more housing around its 173-acre Main Campus that has more than 20,000 employees while constructing fewer parking garages.
 Indeed, despite three major new-construction institutional projects on its to-do list that could add nearly 1.6 million square feet and up to 10,000 new direct and indirect jobs to the campus, no new parking garages are planned.
 Those three projects are the expanded and renovated Cole Eye Institute, the new Neurological Institute and the three-phase development of the Global Center for Pathogen & Human Health Research.
 More expansions are planned as part of the Innovation District partnership with the State of Ohio that could double the number of new jobs to 20,000.

 Cleveland Clinic is already hosting mixed-use developments on its properties next to its Main Campus.
 Last winter, Fairmount Properties began construction of its Fairfax Market, a 196-unit apartment building over a Meijer grocery store plus 314 parking spaces at East 105th Street and Cedar Avenue.
 It may offer insight as to how the Cleveland Play House site may be redeveloped in the coming years (Bialosky).